tito-arch/BABC-2/content/posts/the-great-etherum-merge.md

 ## Proof of Stake consensus algorithm.

-Ethereum switched to Proof of Stake there were some major reasons behind that but we'll get to that in a minute.
+Ethereum switched to Proof of Stake there were some primary reasons behind that but we'll get to that in a minute.

 Unlike Proof of Work, this way of reaching a consensus does not need a lot of computing power since a validator is chosen quickly.